 At first, Suleiman didn’t believe that he had won.
 He didn’t think he defeated the Hungarian main army, either.
 He has been waiting for days for the next Hungarian attack.
 When he made sure that there would be no more, he broke his camp and marched north.

-He occupied and plundered Buda that was abandoned by Queen Maria and the burghers.
+He occupied and plundered Buda which was abandoned by Queen Maria and the burghers.
 Then, he destroyed the Hungarian Great Plain in September, on the way home.

 The dead were buried at Mohács by Lady Kanizsai Dorottya who lived near Mohács and who was looking for the body of her step-son, Bishop Perényi Ferenc of Várad.
 She hired 400 peasants to bury the dead.